-North Peak Resources is actively looking to acquire further assets that meet its key investment criteria of delivering low cost metals with near term production potential in the northern hemisphere.
+North Peak has targeted acquiring assets that meet its key investment criteria of seeking to acquire metal producing assets whose costs of acquisition, development, and production are all significantly lower than the industry average with near term production potential in the northern hemisphere.

 The Kenogami Lake Project is located in north-central Eby Township and in the southern part of adjacent Grenfell Township, approximately 15 km southwest of Kirkland Lake Ontario.